 Not in the way that would be addressed in a Federal Emergency Management Agency (FEMA) debris management plan but there are continuity of operations plans where City and County owned properties could be utilized during or after an emergency if necessary.
 Now the County has all necessary emergency debris contracts are in place the County plans to use one of the firms to develop a FEMA approved debris management plan.
-Planning may be in conjunction with the City of Knoxville and the Town of Farragut.
+Planning may be in conjunction with the City of Knoxville, Knox County and other municipalities or stakeholders such as the University of Tennessee or local utilities.
 The Knoxville Emergency Management Agency (KEMA) will be involved which is a jointly funded emergency response agency.